suha-nathan/bugs-are-us/README.md

 ## Description

-This app was built for users and team leaders to track bugs
+This app was built for users and team leaders to track bugs on their projects.
+View our UI on Figma - https://www.figma.com/file/uzOs1XPzXEK67f6QBJAplT/bug-tracking-draft-1?node-id=0%3A1

 ### Tech